Battle of Zapote River: Aftermath

 Both sides suffered heavily: the Americans suffered 75 casualties with 15 killed, and the Filipinos suffered 150 deaths and 375 wounded.

-Capt.
-William H. Sage earned the Medal of Honor for his actions.
+Captain William H. Sage earned the Medal of Honor for his actions.

 Consequently, the Philippine Army began using tactics of guerrilla warfare, avoiding a decisive battle and reverting to harassment.

-Post-Battle of Zapote River

 The bridge was designated as a national historical landmark by the National Historical Commission of the Philippines on September 9, 2013.